gazoodle/gecko-home-assistant/README.md

  - Reconnect button available after full connection, or connection failure allowing retry without having to restart HA.
  - Added "Spa In Use" sensor that is ON if any pumps, blowers or lights are on.
+ - Added support for external heat sources
+ - This is a big change, so I'm releasing it now while I'm still available to fix issues quickly

 v0.1.15
  - During the tidy and delint phase, constants were imported from HA 2025 locations, so this